 |FedEx Ground to Canada||$60.01 CAD - $100 CAD||$19.30 CAD|

-UPS and FedEx do not charge brokerage fees on international air shipments into Canada.
-However, as outlined, they will still charge advancement fees.
-To see an example of how brokerage fees can impact a landed cost refer to our Zonos UPS Brokerage Fee Calculator.
+UPS and FedEx do not charge brokerage fees on international air shipments into Canada, but as outlined, they will still charge advancement fees.
+To see an example of how brokerage fees can impact a landed cost, refer to our Zonos UPS Brokerage Fee Calculator.

-The majority of the time the FX fluctuations are minor and don’t have a significant impact on the total landed cost.
-However, this can cause discrepancies when you reconcile the duty and tax bill since you will win some and lose some.
-The only way to eliminate the risk of currency fluctuations is to use a landed cost guarantee service like the Zonos Landed Cost Guarantee.
-However, as with any guaranteed service, profit margins are built into the cost.
-Be sure to ask the right questions to any provider that offers a landed cost guarantee to understand the additional costs built into the guaranteed landed cost.
+Most of the time, the FX fluctuations are minor and do not have a significant impact on the total landed cost, but this can cause discrepancies when you reconcile the duty and tax bill as you will win some and lose some.
+The only way to eliminate the risk of currency fluctuations is to use a landed cost guarantee service such as the Zonos Landed Cost Guarantee.
+Note that, as with any guaranteed service, profit margins are built into the cost.
+Be sure to ask the right questions to any provider offering a landed cost guarantee to understand the additional costs built into the guaranteed landed cost.